-· Divestiture impact relates to the lost sales year-on-year from the Food Safety Division split-off transaction in the third quarter of 2022.
+• Divestiture impact relates to the lost sales year-on-year from the third quarter 2023 sale of the dental local anesthetic business and the third quarter 2022 split-off of the Food Safety business.

-Business segment operating income margins decreased year-on-year due to lower sales volume, restructuring costs, and inflation impacts partially offset by benefits from strong spending discipline, productivity actions, and pricing.
+Business segment operating income margins increased year-on-year due to productivity actions, benefits from restructuring, strong spending discipline, and pricing partially offset by higher restructuring costs.

 As discussed in Note 3, in the third quarter of 2022, 3M announced its intention to spin off the Health Care business as a separate public company.
 3M expects to initially retain a 19.9% ownership position in the Health Care business.
-In addition, as discussed in Note 3, in the second quarter of 2023, 3M entered into agreements to sell the assets associated with its dental local anesthetic business That transaction is expected to close in the third quarter of 2023.

-Sales in Health Care were down 5.2 percent in U.S. dollars.
+Sales in Health Care were down 3.5 percent in U.S. dollars.

-- · Sales increased in medical solutions and oral care and decreased in separation and purification and health information systems. - Growth was held back by declines in separation and purification due to the normalization of post-COVID-related biopharma demand, declines in health information systems from ongoing stress on hospital budgets along with overall headwinds from the exit of Russia.
+- Sales increased in oral care and medical solutions and decreased in separation and purification and health information systems. - Growth was held back by declines in separation and purification due to the normalization of post-COVID-related biopharma demand, declines in health information systems from tighter hospital budgets along with overall headwinds from the exit of Russia.